wizo06/japanese/docs/grammar/fundamentals/a-and-b.md

 - **I** got really hungry. **I** came down to eat something.

 In English, skipping the "I" is not a proper sentence, but in Japanese it is.
-All those English pronouns like "it", "she", "he", "I", "they", can be replaced by the invisible wagon "**the zero-pronoun (Ø)**" in Japanese.
-The important thing to remember is that the main wagon "A" is still there, but it's just invisible.
+All those English pronouns like "it", "she", "he", "I", "they", can be replaced by the invisible car "**the zero-pronoun (Ø)**" in Japanese.
+The important thing to remember is that the main car "A" is still there, but it's just invisible.

 Alright, let's look at how this is done in Japanese.
 Suppose we want to say:

 - I am Japanese.

-Main wagon "A" | Engine "B"
+Main car "A" | Engine "B"
 :---: | :---:
 I | am Japanese